marklishman/colors-microservices/purple/README.md

 }
 ~~~

+So this URL

     http://localhost:8061/purple/api/items/1?projection=name

-returns a subset of the `item` resource
+returns a subset of the `item` resource.

 ~~~json
 {